khanummer/socialMediaApp/README.md

 bugs
 - If username is edited to a username that is already taken, app crashes
 - edit bio value placeholder is bugged

+*change home code to posts.index and users.index to use the styling* *add press start 2p font*